Our Program Partners

 Kikaaya High School - Kikaaya, Uganda

 Roughly an hour outside of the capital city of Kampala lies a small Ugandan village called Kikaaya.
-At “Kikaaya College,” (which is actually a high school), 750 kids study a wide range of subjects and trades.
+At “Kikaaya College,” (which is actually a high school), roughly 850 students study a wide range of subjects and trades.
 Many students at the school face significant hardship – the majority live in poverty and have significant responsibilities for their families outside of the classroom.
 Others have various types of disabilities, and some have little to no family.
 Despite these challenges, the kids at Kikaaya are extremely bright, generous, welcoming, and extremely passionate about sports and music.

 Our work at Kikaaya is a collaboration between various groups of people working toward the same goal.
 Our partners include but are not limited to the Ugandan National Basketball Team as well as the Nation Foundation, and NGO doing amazing work in Kikaaya.
 Together, we built the first ever full-sized professional basketball court in the village of Kikaaya, along with a sports complex that allows students and villagers to stay healthy.
 We also make sure that students have the proper equipment to play safely and with pride.

 On the music front, there is an inextricable connection between Ugandans and traditional Ugandan music.
 As such, we’re working with an incredible local music teacher to create traditional drumming and dance classes on a daily basis.
 The kids at Kikaaya are incredibly talented, and the entire school enjoys watching and cheering on the dancers and drummers who are learning to perform quite challenging rhythms and motions.

 CPAJ Child Rehab Center - Kigali, Rwanda